 As much as we all love for our furry friends to smell fresh and clean, getting to that point isn’t always easy.
 Dogs are rarely excited to jump into the bathtub for a good scrub.
 Bathing fearful dogs might be better handled by a professional groomer or your veterinary office.
 But if you decide to wade in, here are some helpful hints.

-Getting (You) Ready
+Getting (You) Ready to Bathe Your Dog

 After the shampoo has been completely rinsed out, you can apply conditioner, if desired.
 Follow the directions on the bottle because some products need to sit on the coat for several minutes.
 If you have a particularly squirmy dog, you’ll want to find a fast-acting formula.
 Once you have finished the bath, it is time to dry your pooch.
 Towel dry as much as possible in the bathroom.
 For dogs with longer coats, you may want to use a blow dryer set on low.
 Before the dog leaves the bathroom, brush his coat out thoroughly because the bath will loosen up a lot of fur, which is better contained in the bathroom than all over the house.
 Many dogs get “after-bath-crazies,” so hold onto your hat and let ‘em run!